GENI-NSF/geni-tools/src/sfa/README.txt

 below).
 There are a small number of modifications to the code.
 These modifications are documented in the "Modifications" section below.

-This code is based on revision 18273 (June 15, 2010) of the PlanetLab Subversion repository trunk (http://svn.planet-lab.org/svn/sfa/trunk).
+This code is based on revision 18690 (Sept.
+2, 2010) of the PlanetLab Subversion repository trunk (http://svn.planet-lab.org/svn/sfa/trunk).